The resume work experience section covers your employment history.

 These can make your resume more impactful and engaging.

-You just need to be careful not to overuse them and to make sure they’re used in the right context.
+You just need to be careful not to resume buzzwords to avoid and to make sure they’re used in the right context.

 Although your resume is like a report, you’ll want to keep the reader locked in by catching their interest.
 When recruiters skim through your application in the first few seconds and they notice some of these action verbs and power words, it can emphasise your significance in what you are trying to describe.